What is a Currency Pair?

 Trading currency pairs are often conducted in the foreign exchange market.
 The forex market enables buying and selling, and conversion of currencies for international trade and investing.
 Generally speaking, the forex market is open 5 days per week, 24 hours a day.

 Forex trading involves the constant purchase and sale of currency.
-When buying a currency pair, investors purchase the base currency and sell the quoted currency to profit from the difference.
+When buying a currency pair, investors purchase the base currency and sell the quoted currency.
 The bid price represents the amount of quote currency needed to receive one unit of the base currency.

 Nonetheless, when trading currencies, investors are selling one currency in order to buy another.